Ian-Blanshard/MP1-Personal-Portfolio/README.md

 I used the code from this site by [samanthaming](https://www.samanthaming.com/tidbits/57-styling-css-placeholder/) to learn how to style parts of my form.

+I used [this tutorial/blog](https://blog.hubspot.com/website/typing-animation-css) to learn how to create a typing animation and edited the code to change timings and remove the cursor once the typing animation had run.

 ## Testing  <a name="testing"></a>

 ### Testing across different devices and browsers  <a name="testing-devices-browsers"></a>